 The first issue I'm tackling is the bleed adjuster.
 I never ever want a simultaneous compression and rebound adjuster like BC has.
 I'd rather have a true single adjustable damper and rebuild if necessary until I'm happy.
 So I'm going to be inserting a check valve in my own needle jet assembly (next pic below).
 A new needle design to mate with this part will be next on the agenda that will improve the range and linearity of bleed adjustment.

 Longer term, I'd like to swap out their oversized 18mm rods and shaft bearings to reduce friction and rod force.
-Perhaps add a compression adjustable piggyback can.
+Perhaps add a compression adjustable piggyback assembly.
 We'll see how popular this becomes which I know will be highly dependent on my tuning but the target is to be better than KW V2s for less $$$.